-Students will have completed three coursework assessment projects by Christmas of Year 11.
+Students will have completed two coursework assessment projects by Christmas of Year 11.
 They will be expected to undertake a project theme and respond by taking and editing photographs.
 They will photograph in school and at home, study a range of modern and historical photographers, complete design and development ideas and produce a final piece.
-Students are expected to print and mount their work in black portfolio books to get the top grades.
+Students are expected to print and mount their work at the end of the course in black portfolio books to get the top grades.

 Students will need to demonstrate the following skills through each project:

 - Show appropriate use of colour, line, tone, shape, texture, pattern and form.

 - Show an appreciation of viewpoint, composition, depth-of-field and movement.

 - Be able to respond to an idea, brief, issue or concept.

 - Use appropriate techniques of developing and printing; presentation; lay-out and mounting.